johnwr-response/aks-kafka-beginners-course/LOCAL_NOTES.md

     - Higher number means more disk space used, but enables longer replays
     - Lower number means that less amount of data is retained and if consumers are down longer they can miss data.
   - `log.retention.bytes` (default is -1 infinite) max size in bytes for each partition
+- Log Compaction Theory
+  - Log Compaction ensures that your log contains at least the last known value for a specific key within a partition.
+Useful when only latest snapshot is required instead of full history.
+  - `delete.retention.ms` (default 24 hours) controls how long consumers can see the deleted records
+  - Log Compaction can sometimes fail.
+Restart Kafka if this happens (This is a known bug)
+  - Log Compaction can not be triggered by API
+  - `min.compaction.lag.ms` (default 0) how long to wait before a message can be compacted
+  - `min.cleanable.dirty.ratio` (default 0.5) higher => less. more efficient cleaning.
+Lower => more often but less efficient cleaning

 # Github setup
 ```